Services

 • Advanced Message Queuing Protocol (AMQP)—This service allows AMQP clients to communicate with an event broker using the AMQP open standard application layer protocol.

 To determine whether an object/property is synchronized by Config-Sync, look up the command used to configure the object/property in the CLI Command Reference or type the command in the Solace CLI, ending the command with "?".
-The Help will list whether the object/property is synchronized.
+The Help will list whether the object or property is synchronized.

 SMF Service Management